arohavsm/crud/README.md

   - Submit button

   Using jquery ajax call submit the data in the input fields to the 'http://localhost:8090/auth/signup'.
-If the registration is    succesful or failure show him respective success/error message
+  If the registration is succesful or failure show him respective success/error message.